 Excavations in the last forty years indicate that it was occupied as early as the third millennium B.C.
 Between 2000 and 1200 B.C. the city was an important Hittite outpost with Assyrian colonists also living there, this parallels the situation in Kanesh (Kayseri) at the same time.
 The city became even more active when Phrygians settled there beginning in the 9th century; it reached its highest prosperity under them in the 8th century.
 By 690 Cimmerians had invaded the area and destroyed the city.
 Lydians repaired the city, but in 547-546 Cyrus and his army destroyed it again.
 Under the Persians, however, it regained its place as a commercial and military center.

 The largest tumulus has been identified as that belonging to King Midas.
 It still contains some wooden furniture probably from his palace.
-Midas in Assyrian records is a Mushki; in Greek references he is a Phrygian.
-Perhaps he was both, or maybe they were one and the same.
-Most of the finds from the tumuli are in the Ankara museum for safe-keeping.
-Those include furniture decorated with ivory inlay (from pre-Cimmerian times), wooden statues, vases, bronze cauldrons, silver and gold jewelry, and images of Cybele, the Mother Goddess, used in religious ceremonies.
+Most of the finds from the tumuli are in the Ankara museum for safe-keeping, such as furniture decorated with ivory inlay (from pre-Cimmerian times), wooden statues, vases, bronze cauldrons, silver and gold jewelry, and images of Cybele, the Mother Goddess, used in religious ceremonies.
 In the Phrygian palaces and public buildings are the earliest examples known in Anatolia of decorative geometric patterns made with colored pebbles.
 The mosaic technique suggests that the artists may have been familiar with weaving or with basketry.